A Recovery Checklist for Victims of Investment Fraud

 anger, fear, and frustration.

 If you are a victim of investment fraud, you may be coping with the aftermath of a compromised identity, damaged credit, and financial loss, as well as a painful range of emotions including anger, fear and frustration.
 The toll of financial fraud may extend well beyond lost money.
-A recent study funded by the FINRA Foundation found that nearly two-thirds of fraud victims experience at least one severe emotional consequence—including stress, anxiety, insomnia, and depression.
+A study funded by the FINRA Foundation found that nearly two-thirds of fraud victims experience at least one severe emotional consequence—including stress, anxiety, insomnia, and depression.

 While full financial recovery may be difficult to achieve, it is critical that you report the crime as quickly as possible.
 Reporting any financial fraud, no matter how small, helps law enforcement, regulators, and government agencies put a stop to the fraud, prevent the victimization of more consumers, and pursue the criminals committing the fraud.

 Very often perpetrators will dispose of your money immediately after taking it, so you may never get your money back.
 However, your recovery is about more than lost money.
 It's about protecting your future financial health and assets and finding ways for you to recover emotionally from the crime.

 Investment Fraud Victim Recovery Checklist